-- Discussions of development good practices are welcomed, valued and common.
+- Discussions of good practices are welcomed, valued, and common.

 - We promote rotation amongst teams and even offices (we run programs for the interchange of people between offices).
-This allows the sharing of ideas and solutions, to compare and learn, and to question the implemented habits.
+This allows the sharing of ideas and solutions, comparing and learning, and questioning the implemented habits.

 - A feedback culture promotes individual/team improvement (team, product, and office retrospectives, individual feedback, etc.).
 Everyone reflects on it and gets continuously better.